Sarah627/Java_miniatures/README.md

     ![copying array using assignment operator](/images/copying%20contents%20of%20an%20array.png)

     - you've just copied the reference of `mylist` array into `copyArray`, so copyArray have the same reference, not the content.
+    - `note`: If you traversed the copied array, the same elements of the original array will be printed, but any change happens to the original array affect your copied array simply because it's pointing to it (contains the original array's reference not the content)
     - There are three ways to copy arrays:
         1. Use a loop to copy individual elements one by one.
         2. Use the static `arraycopy` method in the `System class`.